ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    DMARC policies are published by the Domain Owner, and retrieved by the Mail Receiver during the SMTP session, via the DNS.

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 14]

-Internet-Draft                  DMARCbis                      April 2021
+   _Tickets 52 and 75_

-   DMARC's filtering function is based on whether the RFC5322.From domain is aligned with (matches) an authenticated domain name from SPF or DKIM.
+   DMARC's filtering function is based on whether the RFC5322.From domain is aligned with (has the same Organizational Domain as) an authenticated domain name from SPF or DKIM.
 When a DMARC policy is published for the domain name found in the RFC5322.From header field, and that domain name is not validated through SPF or DKIM, the handling of that message can be affected by that DMARC policy when delivered to a participating receiver.

    It is important to note that the authentication mechanisms employed by DMARC authenticate only a DNS domain and do not authenticate the local-part of any email address identifier found in a message, nor do they validate the legitimacy of message content.

+   _Ticket 109_

    DMARC's feedback component involves the collection of information about received messages claiming to be from the Organizational Domain for periodic aggregate reports to the Domain Owner.
-The parameters and format for such reports are discussed in later sections of this document.
+The parameters and format for such reports are discussed in another document.

    A DMARC-enabled Mail Receiver might also generate per-message reports that contain information related to individual messages that fail SPF